 Now that we’ve broken down the essay prompt, you can go ahead and brainstorm how you’re going to support your contention (point of view).

-For VCE, you should aim for at least three arguments to defend your case, but strive for four.
+you should aim for at least three arguments to defend your case, but strive for four.

-If you guys find that you’re struggling to find solid, fleshed out arguments, check out our crash course blogs, or drop in for a class so you can gain personalised and expert assistance from our tutors.
+If you guys find that you’re struggling to find solid, fleshed out arguments, check out our crash course blogs, or drop in for a class so you can gain personalized and expert assistance from our tutors.

 Study smarter, not harder, with SAC!